-For education on reporting and compliance under Title IX, contact Kathryn Overberg, Title IX coordinator.
-Kathryn can speak with your group, department, class, or organization about rights and obligations under Title IX, including how to file a report or find resources and what to do if you learn about sexual or interpersonal misconduct.
+For education on reporting and compliance under Title IX, contact Jessica Morgan-Tate, Title IX coordinator.
+Jessica can speak with your group, department, class, or organization about rights and obligations under Title IX, including how to file a report or find resources and what to do if you learn about sexual or interpersonal misconduct.

 Faculty and staff can receive additional training and education through Human Resources.